Chris Graves

 -

-Chris Graves is an assistant professor of practice and a Deepe Family Chair in Depth Reporting at the College of Journalism and Mass Communications, teaching beginning and advanced reporting and writing courses and information gathering.
-She co-leads the college’s in-depth reporting and writing courses and has led the travel-abroad, multi-media Global Eyewitness program.
+Chris Graves is an associate professor of practice and a Deepe Family Chair in Depth Reporting at the College of Journalism and Mass Communications, teaching foundational reporting and writing and information gathering courses and co-leads the college's investigative reporting course.
+In addition, she also teaches Mosaic, focused telling the stories of the state's diverse communities.
 She joined the college in 2020 after a 35-year career working in newspapers, TV and public radio.

 Graves has spent her career documenting human suffering and the human spirit.
 A word editor and a newsroom manager, she helped newsrooms "go digital' in the early days and continues to be energized by the future of local news and how technologies can deliver news to various audiences.

-Her crime and justice work has been featured in documentaries, television shows, National Public Radio and referenced in numerous books and cited by former Attorney General Janet Reno as well as used by Harvard researchers.
+Her work has been featured in documentaries, television shows, National Public Radio and referenced in numerous books and cited by former Attorney General Janet Reno as well as used by Harvard researchers.

 While metro columnist at the Cincinnati Enquirer, Graves was a member of the team awarded the 2018 Pulitzer Prize for Local Reporting for "Seven Days of Heroin."